 - Standard preparation information, to trace the standards to the original source solution of neat compound, is maintained in LIMS or laboratory standard preparation logs. - Instrument logbook provides an ongoing record of the calibration for a specific instrument.
 The logbook should be indexed in the laboratory operations records and should be maintained at the instrument by the chemist.
 The chemist must sign and date all entries, and the QM or his designee must review them. - For Level IV data packages, copies of the raw calibration data will be kept with the analytical sample data so the results can readily be processed and verified as one complete data package.
 If samples from several projects are processed together, the calibration data is copied and included with each group of data.
 The laboratory will maintain all calibration, analysis, and corrective action documentation (both hard copy and electronic data) for a minimum of seven years.
 The documentation maintained must be sufficient to show all factors used to derive the final (reported) value for each sample.
 Documentation must include all calculation factors such as dilution factor, sample aliquot size, and dry-weight conversion for solid samples.
 The individual who performs hand calculations must sign and date them.
-This documentation must be stored with the raw data.
-Calculations performed by the data system will be documented and stored as electronic and hard copy data.
+This documented and stored as electronic and hard copy data.
 The instrument printouts will be kept on file, and the electronic data will be stored by the laboratory for a minimum of seven years.